eleetess/inspirationstation/README.md

 ## hero
 Do you require being inspired?,Subheading: Creative Activies for Inspiration in one station.
 Craving something imaginative? inventive? experimental?
 But where to start?
 Welcome to Inspiration Station !!
 # Ideas
--esquisite corpse-pick a scene from book or movie and rewrite the following text to change its tragectory/story -music, pull up youtube to one of your favorite songs with your favorite instrument and follow along.
+-esquisite corpse-pick a scene from book or movie and rewrite the following text to change its trajectory/story -music, pull up youtube to one of your favorite songs with your favorite instrument and follow along.
 -make dirt into mud and use as earth watercolors and let your imagination do the rest.
+-Real life scavenger hunt:use nature-use traffic signs-parts of your house to create an interactive atmosphere for you and a friend
+-